YArzumanyan/data-factory/README.md

 #### 5. View the Results

 Once the execution is complete, you can find the output in the results directory, which is defined in your `executor-cli/.env` file (look for the `MAIN_WORKSPACE`/results path).
+If the `MAIN_WORKSPACE` variable is not setup, then it will use `./tmp/executor_workspace` directory by default.

 ### Plugin Development